tldr-pages/tldr/pages/common/az-bicep.md

 `az bicep build --file {{path/to/file.bicep}}`

-- Attempt to decompile an ARM template JSON file to a Bicep file:
+- Attempt to decompile an ARM template file to a Bicep file:

 `az bicep decompile --file {{path/to/template_file.json}}`